 Early rubbish and recycling collections in the southern suburbs

-Residents who normally have rubbish and recycling collected on Thursdays are advised to get their bins and bags out tonight or earlier than usual tomorrow.
+Residents who normally have rubbish and recycling collected on Fridays are advised to get their bins and bags out tonight or earlier than usual tomorrow.

 Wellington City Council’s rubbish and recycling trucks and crews are based at Seaview in Lower Hutt, so will be on the road earlier than normal tomorrow morning to avoid heavy traffic into the city.

-Rubbish and recycling collections will start early – but, just to be safe, crews will do a second ‘sweep’ of the southern suburbs later in the day to make sure that no collections are missed.
+Rubbish and recycling collections will start early – but, just to be safe, crews will do a second ‘sweep’ of the area later in the day to make sure that no collections are missed.